Nickgrayy/Nickgrayy/README.md

 Hi, I'm Nick.
 I have my BS in physics and am interested in data analysis and software development for specialized applied physics instrumentation.
-I am currently working on passion projects using Python and SQL.
+I am currently working on passion projects using Python and SQL and some basic code for the ASO at UPenn.